rhinopotamus/markdown-cv/_includes/service.md

 `2015` Referee for the American Educational Research Journal

 ### Westminster University

+`Fall 2025 - present` New faculty mentor within A&S

 `Fall 2025 - present` Associate Dean of Curriculum, Westminster College of Arts and Sciences